Gisenyi Rainwater Catchment System & Ferro-Cement Tank Training Program – Rwanda

 During the week, two teams, of six Rwandans each, will be trained.
 They have among them a proficiency in English, Swahili, and French in addition to Kinyarwanda.
 They will set up cooperative businesses, and proceed to train others, while they build systems throughout the country.
 They will be available to train serving Peace Corps Volunteers in and around the communities where they live and work.
 They already have orders for 50 tanks.

 Representatives of several local NGOs will be trained as well.
-All told, more than 80 people will attend the training, and most of them will go back to their agencies, villages, communities to build catchment systems, construct tanks, train others, and incorporate the technology into their operations.
+All told, more than 80 people will attend the training, and most of them will go back to their agencies, villages, and communities to build catchment systems, construct tanks, train others, and incorporate the technology into their operations.

 The training will be led by Friendly Water’s Uganda Representative Richard Kyambadde, who is Africa Representative to the American Rainwater Catchment Systems Association, and a three-person team from Uganda with which he works.